ibm-cloud-docs/power-iaas/about-power-virtual-server.md

 The Power Systems virtual servers are a form of infrastructure as a service (IaaS).
 With the {{site.data.keyword.powerSys_notm}} service, you can quickly create and deploy one or more virtual servers (that are running either the AIX or IBM i operating systems) to the public cloud.
 After you provision the virtual server in the cloud, it is your responsibility to make sure that your operating system is secure.

-Current AIX and IBM i clients can use the {{site.data.keyword.powerSys_notm}} service for a number of workload scenarios, including disaster recovery, development environments, and partial IT infrastructure moves. {{site.data.keyword.powerSys_notm}} clients can stay competitive with the scaling of their infrastructure and remain flexible with their workload management and capacity both on- and off-premise.
-And since the infrastructure layer is identical, system administrators who run on-premises AIX and IBM i systems today can use their same tools, workflows, and enhancements in the cloud.
+Current AIX, IBM i, and Linux clients can use the {{site.data.keyword.powerSys_notm}} service for a number of workload scenarios, including disaster recovery, development environments, and partial IT infrastructure moves. {{site.data.keyword.powerSys_notm}} clients can stay competitive with the scaling of their infrastructure and remain flexible with their workload management and capacity both on- and off-premise.
+And since the infrastructure layer is identical, system administrators who run on-premises AIX, IBM i, and Linux systems today can use their same tools, workflows, and enhancements in the cloud.

 ## Key features
 {: #key-features}